andrei1021/ml/README.md

 ```

 ## Notes
-- The initial model uses Gradient Boosting with isotonic calibration.
-Replace the estimator in `MatchOutcomeModel.create_default_pipeline` for other algorithms.
+- The default model is a lightweight softmax regression implemented with NumPy so it can be trained and served on Python 3.14 without C-extension builds.
+Swap in a different estimator inside `app/models/classifier.py` if you prefer.
 - Dataset columns are defined in `app/features/extractor.py` (features) and `scripts/prepare_dataset_example.py` (one-hot context/sport indicators).
 - Extend `PredictionResult` to include additional markets as needed.

 ## Troubleshooting
-- **Windows + Python 3.14**: scikit-learn does not yet publish wheels for 3.14 on Windows, which triggers Meson builds that can
-  fail with `PermissionError: [WinError 5] Access is denied`.
-Install Python 3.10–3.12 instead and retry dependency installation.
-- **Missing `numpy` or other modules**: ensure `python -m pip install --prefer-binary -r requirements.txt` completes without
+- **Binary wheels not found**: ensure you are using `python -m pip install --prefer-binary -r requirements.txt` to avoid compiling dependencies from source on Windows.
-  errors before running scripts like `prepare_dataset_example.py`.
+- **Missing `numpy` or other modules**: confirm dependency installation before running scripts like `prepare_dataset_example.py`.